luddites-me/docker-tools/docs/v1-api-service.md

 ## Overview

-The `v1-api-service` directory contains a `docker-compose` stack to enable docker-based testing and debugging (coming soon) for the [V1 API](https://github.com/ns8inc/ns8-api-host).
+The `v1-api-service` directory contains a `docker-compose` stack to enable docker-based testing and debugging (coming soon) for the [V1 API](https://github.com/luddites-me/luddites-api-host).

 ## tl;dr

-1. Become famililar with the stuff in this repo. (especally NS8_SRC, dir structure and other env variables)
+1. Become famililar with the stuff in this repo. (especally LUDDITES_SRC, dir structure and other env variables)
-1. Checkout the code from here: `https://github.com/ns8inc/ns8-api-host` into here: `$NS8_SRC/`
+1. Checkout the code from here: `https://github.com/luddites-me/luddites-api-host` into here: `$LUDDITES_SRC/`
-1. Go to dir `$NS8_SRC/protect-tools-docker`
+1. Go to dir `$LUDDITES_SRC/docker-tools`
 1. Set `COMPOSE_V1_API_SERVICE` to `true` in a newly created or existing `.env`
 1. Make sure you have set `NGROK_SUBDOMAIN_PREFIX` (suggestions: `<your-first-initial><your-last-name>-local`) in the .env file
 1. Run `./compose-all.sh up -d`